-Here’s how they work: The buyer assumes responsibility for the seller’s existing mortgage on the property and borrows any new money required (i.e., the difference between the outstanding principal on the seller’s mortgage and the amount the buyer actually wants to finance).
-The buyer consolidates the two notes and two mortgages into one.
+Here’s how a CEMA works: The buyer assumes responsibility for the balance of the seller’s mortgage on the property and borrows new money required to close.
+Next, the buyer consolidates the two notes and two mortgages into one.

 How does this help the buyer?